Skip navigation

 Sophie’s cello

-A few pictures of Sophie’s cello, made in 2007.
-Sophie is a member of the National Youth Orchestra of Great Britain.
+A few pictures of Sophie’s cello, made in 2007 when she was a member of the National Youth Orchestra of Great Britain.

 dsc_0002.jpg dsc_0040.jpg dsc_0014.jpg dsc_0055.jpg